faesong/treegen/README.md

 I try to order the list by the severety level, yet it's not entirely strict.

-* The trunc and the branches are generated using segments with optional smoothing, instead of proper bezier or nurbs curves
-* Texturing is quite simplistic and practically isn't really useful at all
+* Texturing of the trunk and branches is quite simplistic and practically isn't really useful at all
 * There are certain features that make many tree types impossible to make
 * There is no automation for Level-Of-Detail (lower-poly version), and neither any useful metadata (like vertex groups or tree skeleton, ..) exported to aid